ashish-yadav11/dwmblocks/README.md

 # Modifying blocks

-Blocks are added and removed by editing the [blocks.h](blocks.h).
+Blocks are added and removed by editing the [blocks.h](blocks.h) file.
 Read it for more info.

 # Colored output and Clickability